dirien/gitlab-wrap/README.md

 # Caveats

-The calls from the UI to the backend server are not configurable, so you need to change the string `https://gitlabwrap.fly.dev/card/` by hand in the UI.
+1. The calls from the UI to the backend server are not configurable, so you need to change the string `https://gitlabwrap.fly.dev/card/` in the *.vue filess 😅

+2. The URL for the GitLab API is not configurable, so you need to change the string `https://gitlab.com/api/v4/` in the `internal/gitlab/gitlab.go` file by hand. 😅